3 Surprising Foods that Block Aromatase Enzyme

 #1.
 White Button Mushrooms

-Research on breast cancer (which is believed to be somewhat caused by too high estrogen levels) has shown us some impressive benefits of white button mushrooms.
+Research has shown us some impressive benefits of white button mushrooms.

 Specifically in their effect of blocking the aromatase enzyme (which works by converting free-testosterone into estrogen).